essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

   lambdare integer float float float

-is the right command to set a replica exchange calculation between the different :math:`\lambda` given as floats, where ``float`` is a number between 0.0 and 1.0.
+is the command to set a replica exchange calculation between the different :math:`\lambda` given as floats, where ``float`` is a number between 0.0 and 1.0.
 In principle, any desired number of :math:`\lambda` values can be used, and the simulation will require to be runned in as many cores as :math:`\lambda` values are provided.
 The integer value stands for the frequency at which the exchange between the different :math:`\lambda` values is attempted.
 Please, note that this value should be a multiple of the frequency of printing output when the dump commands are used (see `Frequent output generation`_).
 If no exchange is desired, the frequency of exchange can simply be set to the total number of moves of the simulation.

 As an example::